What is a Kilim? And How it Differs from a Rug

 Historically, kilims were made for domestic use.
 Their lightness made them multifunctional: they could cover floors, hang on walls for insulation, serve as bedding, or be folded into bags for transport.
 They were part of nomadic and village life, woven by women within families.

 Pile rugs, in contrast, were more often created for prestige and trade.
 They were used in palaces, mosques, and for export to European courts.
 Owning a pile rug was often a sign of wealth and status, while a kilim was a reflection of personal heritage and daily life.
+This distinction shaped not only how these textiles were used, but also how they were valued within their societies.

 4. Texture & Atmosphere in the Home